What is it?

-At Black Chiropractic Group, Dr. Michael Cocozziello will perform a verbal and physical examination to rule out other causes of your symptoms.
+At Michael & David Black Chiropractic Group, Dr. Michael Cocozziello will perform a verbal and physical examination to rule out other causes of your symptoms.
 Michael in most cases will use a combination of manual therapy such as massage, dry needling and appropriate rehabilitative care with the aim of reducing pain and improving function of the shoulder.

 For more information, please contact Dr. Michael Black at Manningham Road Chiropractic Centre and Armadale Chiropractic Centre.
 Private health funds cover chiropractic care and some patients qualify for a Medicare EPC referral if they have a long-standing problem.